noahcolvin/furry-android/README.md

 #### Why isn't there much here?
 This is just a starting point.
 I wanted to keep it simple and not include too many features.
 This is a good starting point for a full application.

+#### This isn't very pretty
+Sure, but also I'm not a designer.
+Rest assured, I will not be taking any design jobs.

 #### Where is the backend?
 There are a few, currently: